api3dao/airnode-starter/README.md

 Place them at `/config/.env`, similar to [`/config/example.env`](/config/example.env).
 Do not confuse this `.env` file with the one in the project root that keeps your mnemonic phrase and provider URL.

+**Following these instructions to deploy an Airnode on AWS is [free](https://aws.amazon.com/free/) at the time this is being written.**

 ## Step 1: Deploy an Airnode

 Normally, you would need to do two things before you deploy an Airnode: